-We are a small team of permanent and temporary staff and all of our work is supported by many regular volunteers from the local community.
+We have a team of permanent and temporary, part-time staff and all of our work is supported by many regular volunteers from the local community.

 Hugh, along with his partner Alice, moved to the Farm when Bosavern Community Enterprises was first established and together they began the huge undertaking of setting up the vegetable growing production, while also renovating the Farmhouse and outbuildings.
 Hugh has been tending the vegetable crops and caring for the hen flock ever since.
 Passionate about organic farming, wildlife and education in sustainable agriculture, Hugh is also a keen photographer.
 He has recorded numerous farm activities over the years in an expansive photo library and blog.

 Andrew / Otta

 Affectionately known as ‘Otta’, he has been working with Hugh growing vegetables and caring for the flock of 300+ hens for over 3 years.
 With a background in wildlife conservation, and many years’ experience as a chef, Otta produces delicious meals from perishing vegetables in a mission to eliminate food waste.
 Otta also manages the Wholesale orders, talking to chefs in restaurant kitchens across West Cornwall about our seasonal produce.

 Bosavern Training & Work Experience

 firstname.lastname@example.org 01736 272367

 Having attended Cape Cornwall School in her teens, Katie studied Environmental Sciences at Derby University, worked for Friends of the Earth Parliamentary Unit, gained substantial community development here in W.Cornwall and qualified with a PGCE for teaching adults in informal settings.
 In her spare time Katie enjoys reading, moorland walks and folk singing.
 Katie co-ordinates our referrals, training and work experience placements.